Noah-Huppert/alligator-wasm-alloc/README.md

   - [Life Cycle of an Allocation](#life-cycle-of-an-allocation)

 # Overview
-Alligator is a _real time_ Web Assembly memory allocator for Rust.
+Alligator is a _real time_ memory allocator built for Web Assembly, written for Rust.
 Using Alligator is as simple as adding two lines of code to your project, see the [Usage](#usage) instructions for more.

 See [Design](#design) for more details on performance and internal workings.